 The existing split-system heating and cooling units at the Airport Terminal are nearing the end of their useful service life.
+The ASHRAE life expectancy for split-system heating and cooling units is 15-18 years.
 With the typically inconsistent loads of an airport terminal waiting area, the building's HVAC load varies dramatically.
 Multi-stage DX air conditioners will run more efficiently during part-load conditions than the older models currently installed.
-Higher efficiency condensing furnaces will improve heating efficiency up to 98%.
+Higher efficiency condensing furnaces will improve heating efficiency up to 95%.
 One of the reasons that a condensing furnace improves efficiency so much is that it uses the exhaust heat to warm up the return air before it re-enters the main heat exchanger of the furnace.
 Instead of venting all of that energy out into the environment, it can be used to lower utility expenses.

-New Hampshire Parking Garage

-Replace Wall Pack HVAC Units With Gas Heat
+New Hampshire Parking Garage: Replace Wall Pack HVAC Units with Gas Heat